Beam-Beam Backgrounds for the Cool Copper Collider: Analysis of the results

 where the number of hits in each subdetector $D$ can be calculated by multiplying the values of~\cref{tab:hit_rates} in~\cref{app_subsec:bkg_hit_rates} with the bunch train duration for each scenario, and the number of cells in $D$ is obtained from the detector geometry outlined in~\cref{subsec:detector_sim} and assuming the cell sizes of~\cref{tab:SiD_thresholds_cell_size}.
 Finally, $S_{D}$ is a safety factor used to account for potential occupancy increase due to mismodeling effects, both at the background generation and the detector simulation level, and $C_{D}$ is a cluster size factor to account for charge sharing effects.
 For the purposes of this study, and following similar assumptions previously made in the literature~\cite{Arominski:2704642,Boscolo:2023grv}, we adopt $S_{D}=2$ for all subdetectors, and $C_{D}=3$ for the vertex detector, with $C_{D}=1$ everywhere else\footnote{ For MAPS with $\simeq 10$ \textmu m pitch operated at nominal thresholds, we assume a mean cluster size of 3, consistent with ALPIDE beam-test characterizations~\cite{Rinella:2022htp,Andronic:2025hcm}.
 For all other subdetectors, no charge sharing is assumed.}.

 The average occupancy for the vertex and tracker detectors are gathered in~\cref{tab:av_occupancy} for the various \CCC parameter scenarios.
-Following previous ILC studies~\cite{Schutz:2018ynd}, an occupancy threshold of $10^{-4}$ is defined as the design target for the tracking detectors.
-This threshold preserves hit efficiency at levels not significantly lower than the intrinsic sensor efficiency, thereby maintaining robust tracking performance essential for precision vertexing and heavy-flavor tagging.
-We notice that the average occupancy for the vertex exceeds $10^{-4}$ for all \CCC operating scenarios, rising to $\mathcal{O}(10^{-3})$ for the highest-luminosity scenario at 550 GeV.
+Following previous ILC studies~\cite{Schutz:2018ynd,behnke2013internationallinearcollidertechnical}, an occupancy threshold of $10^{-4}$ is defined as the design target for the tracking detectors.
+This threshold has been validated through extensive simulation studies for the ILC detector concepts and was found to preserve hit efficiency at levels not significantly lower than the intrinsic sensor efficiency, thereby maintaining robust tracking performance essential for precision vertexing and heavy-flavor tagging.
+It thus serves as a practical benchmark to enable direct comparison with other linear collider background studies.

+Using this threshold, we notice that the average occupancy for the vertex exceeds $10^{-4}$ for all \CCC operating scenarios, rising to $\mathcal{O}(10^{-3})$ for the highest-luminosity scenario at 550 GeV.
 On the contrary, the average occupancy for the tracker barrel and endcap detectors remains well below the $10^{-4}$ limit.
 With respect to the baseline \CCC scenario at 250 GeV, the occupancy increases approximately by two (five)-fold for the s.u. (high-$\mathcal{L}$) configuration at 250 GeV, whereas for the higher energy runs at 550 GeV, we observe on average a two-, four-, and eight-fold increase for the baseline, s.u. and high-$\mathcal{L}$ scenarios, respectively.

 Although the average occupancy is a useful metric, it doesn't take into account the geometric distribution of hits within each subdetector.
 For instance, while the average occupancy for the vertex detector is above $10^{-4}$, it is easy to imagine that most of hits are in the first (closest to the IP) layer of the vertex barrel and at the edges of the detector along the longitudinal direction, due to the forward nature of the IPC background.
 For this reason, we also calculate the \emph{layer occupancy} by accumulating hits over each subdetector layer instead of the entire subdetector.
 This is achieved by using the detector geometry description from \texttt{k4geo} and overlaying a pixelated grid on top of each module, assuming the cell sizes of~\cref{tab:SiD_thresholds_cell_size}.
 Within each layer, we then compute the layer occupancy as: